vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping-provider.md

 }
 ```

-- `save` - function for selecting shipping method.
+- `save` - a function for selecting shipping method.
 This method accepts a single `saveParams` object.
 The `saveParams` has the following options:

     - `shippingMethod: ShippingMethod`